formkiq/docs.formkiq.com/docs/platform/error_handling/dlq.md

 ## Reprocess Messages (Redrive)

 When a message fails to be processed, it can be sent back to its original queue for reprocessing.
-First fine the dead letter queue for your FormKiQ installation.
+First, find the dead letter queue for your FormKiQ installation.

 ![SQS Dead Letter Queue](./img/dlq-dead-letter-queue.png)